 Pressing health needs are compounded by widespread poverty; today over eight million Ugandans still live in absolute poverty.
-Low literacy numeracy skills as well as a dearth of market-relevant competencies prevent access to economic opportunities for many people.
-In communities infrastructure is weak, displaced people and refugees are especially marginalized.
+Low literacy and numeracy skills as well as a dearth of market-relevant competencies prevent access to economic opportunities for many people.
+In rural communities where infrastructure is weak, displaced people and refugees are especially marginalized.

-The IRC's new strategy for Uganda illustrates its commitment to improving the health, education and economic wellbeing of crisis-affected people in Uganda, both refugees and host communities.
+The IRC's new strategy for Uganda illustrates its commitment to improving the health, education and economic wellbeing of crisisaffected people in Uganda, both refugees and host communities.